Diagnosing Haemophilia

 If the haemophilia is severe in the family, then the delivery should have been carefully planned and a sample of blood taken from the baby’s umbilical cord shortly after birth to measure the factor VIII or factor IX level.
 Even with the knowledge that there is a 1 in 2 chance of a baby boy having haemophilia, it can take time to get used to the diagnosis.
 While the baby’s mother is likely to have a good understanding of the haemophilia in her family, this will be affected by family experience and may not be up to date with current treatment.
 The baby’s father may not have full knowledge of haemophilia and will seek guidance.
 The haemophilia team will aim to answer questions and give clear explanations to both parents.

 If there is a family history of moderate or mild haemophilia, a blood sample can still be taken from the baby’s cord.
 However, since factor VIII and factor IX levels may not reach their normal baseline until the baby is six months old, the blood tests may need to be done again at that stage.
-This will give a clearer picture of how the child is likely to be affected by haemophilia.
+This will give a clearer picture of how the child will likely be affected by haemophilia.

 No history of haemophilia in the family